geudde/attic-chest/pages/04.season-3/17.meeting-38/02.vox/docs.md

 Hush, hush, bright Clio cries, nor thus prolong
 So far Terpsichore, your useless song
-&emsp;Between you all let envious Discord cease
+&emsp;Between you all let envious discord cease
 And give your votes to Hermes and to peace.

 I will, Urania cried, tho’ not the friend,